MainulDip/AndroidDevStudy/Networking-Android.md

 ### Coroutine Implementation In Android:
 Docs: https://developer.android.com/kotlin/coroutines
 viewModelScope is a predefined CoroutineScope that is included with the ViewModel KTX extensions.
 Note that all coroutines must run in a scope.
-A CoroutineScope manages one or more related coroutines.
+A CoroutineScope manages one or more related coroutines